Navneetk4y4/Book-donation-sytem/README.md

 # Book-donation-sytem
-A C program that allows users to donate, list, and search for books.
+This is a simple C program that allows users to interact with a donation system for books.
+It uses a struct to represent the books, which includes a title, author, and year of publication.
+Users can donate a book, with up to 100 donations allowed, list all donated books, and search for a book by author.
+The program utilizes a while loop to continue accepting user input until the user chooses to exit.
+If no books have been donated yet, the program will display a message indicating that.
+Otherwise, it will display the relevant information for each book, including the title, author, and year.